-2. Candidates must demonstrate evidence of personal qualities strongly resonating with social entrepreneurship leadership, and illustrate how these have influenced their career path thus far.
+- Candidates must demonstrate evidence of personal qualities strongly resonating with entrepreneurial leadership, and illustrate how these have influenced their career path thus far.
 These qualities include:

-- Single-mindedness and persistence in pursuit of a social benefit goal, including a willingness to face failure and start again
+- Single-mindedness and persistence in pursuit of a social/environmental benefit goal, including a willingness to face failure and start again;

-3. Candidates must demonstrate how a business education can contribute to the wider development of the community they work with in the social entrepreneurship movement.
+- Candidates must demonstrate how a business education can contribute to the wider development of their work.
 They will need to illustrate why a business degree at this stage of their career trajectory can help them amplify their impact.

-4. Candidates must demonstrate some evidence of their need for the scholarship.
+- Candidates must demonstrate some evidence of their need for the Scholarship.
 This may be exhibited, for example, in previous work experiences or personal backgrounds which make self-funding the MBA a significant financial burden.

 Number of Scholarships: No more than five scholarships will be awarded in any year.

 - The Skoll Scholarship covers the full costs of tuition and college fees for the MBA programme at Saïd Business School, University of Oxford.
 The Scholarship also covers partial living expenses.

 - In addition to financial support, the Scholarship provides access to the Skoll Scholar community, a group of leaders who are positively impacting the world through innovation and systems change, as well as exclusive opportunities to meet with world-renowned entrepreneurs, thought leaders, and investors.